Muhammad Younis Butt: Early life

 Muhammad Younis Butt was born on 4 January 1962 in Gujranwala, Punjab, Pakistan.
 After finishing his basic education, he received his MBBS (Bachelor of Medicine, Bachelor of Surgery) from King Edward Medical College, Lahore.
-During his student life, he was involved in many dramatic/theater-based activities and even started working on his comedy books while he was a college student.
+During his student life, he was involved in many dramatic/theater-based activities, and started working on his comedy books while still in college.

 Professional career

 His first most popular drama, as a writer, was Family Front.
 This play won the Nigar Award in 2000.
-It was one of the few humor shows of the time when there was only PTV available in Pakistan.
+It was one of the few humor shows of the time when the state-run PTV was the only TV channel available in Pakistan.
 His later work Hum Sab Umeed Sai Hain is one of the most popular shows in Pakistan.
 In March 2012, Younis Butt left Geo News and joined Dunya TV.
 It has its own Bas Kar Awards.
 Ladies Park a comedy show of Geo TV was written by him.
 Nowadays, His current sitcom show Hum Sab Ajeeb Se Hain is running successfully on Aaj Entertainment.